1:1 Technology Program

 How should students care for the Chromebook device?

-It is imperative to keep the devices clean and in working order.
 Below are some tips for responsible Chromebook care:

 What will happen if a student does not bring their device to school?